Skip to content

 Then, you can customize these elements by applying colors, adjusting the alignment, and adding links.

-Get this plugin if: You want to extend Gutenberg’s capabilities and build your forms directly within your posts/pages.
+Get this plugin if: You want to extend Gutenberg’s capabilities and easily build your forms directly within your posts/pages (with the optional use of AI).

 3. Ninja Forms

-Ninja Forms is one of the more feature-rich plugins out there, and it can give you much more than just contact form functionality.
+Ninja Forms is one of the more feature-rich plugins out there.
+While not quite as versatile as Otter Blocks above, it’s still packed with a lot more functionality that goes beyond standard contact form plugins.
 You can use it to create subscription forms, surveys, or anything else that can be done through a web form.

 Ninja Forms also takes care of managing form submissions for you right within the WordPress dashboard.

 Adding your forms to blog posts is done through shortcodes – each shortcode corresponding to an individual form.
-Here’s what the contact form looks like:
+Here’s what a basic contact form looks like:

 What’s cool about this plugin is the number of customizations it delivers.
 Just to name a couple: